davidmarne/wui_builder/README.md

 The [generator](generator/) is what makes wui builder unique.
-The generator generates virtual dom element builder for each Element type definied in the dart html package.
-Each virtual dom element builder as typed setters for each setter in the relative html Element.
+The generator generates virtual dom element builder for each Element type definied in the dart html/svg packages.
+Each virtual dom element builder as typed setters for each setter in the relative html/svg Element.
 This makes it easy to write resilient componenents.

 wui_builder also supports async rendering to avoid blocking the main thread on large updates.
 Async updeates only processes on idle callbacks, which means the rendering job & layout will be split